-In Fall 2019, 16 students (100%) met minimum standards on the final project in the Computer Applications course.
-In spring 2020, 15 students (100%) met minimum standards on the final project.
+In Spring 2021, Computer Applications had 10 students enrolled.
+On the final comprehensive exam, 8 met minimum standards (80%).

 The results indicate that the material was understood and incorporated into a final project, and the assessment target was met.

-SLO 4: Students will have basic piano keyboard skills required to be able to work in a classroom setting.
+SLO 4.
+Students will have basic piano keyboard skills required to be able to work in a classroom setting.

-In Spring 2020, 19 were enrolled in Piano Class IV.
-Due to Covid-19 and a sudden move to online teaching mid-semester, the traditional piano proficiency exam was not given.
-Instead, assessment was based students achieving certain piano skills.
-Fifteen of the students (79%) passed the course due to their level of skill.
-Four (4) students (21%) received an incomplete and will have the opportunity to successfully complete the course.
-The target was met.
+In Spring 2021, 23 were enrolled in Piano Class IV.
+Seventeen of the students (74%) passed the course due to their level of skill.
+Five (5) students (22%) received an incomplete and will have the opportunity to successfully complete the course.
+The target was not met, primarily due to the large number of incompletes.
+These increase in incompletes can be attributed to students being unable to finish course requirements due to mandated quarantines related to COVID-19 exposures/illnesses.

-SLO 5: Music education students will be prepared for a career in music education and music teaching.
+SLO 5.
+Music education students will be prepared for a career in music education and music teaching.

-In 2019-20, 23 students attempted the PRAXIS II - Music Content and Instruction exam.
-16 students (65%) passed on the first attempt.
+In 2020-21, 28 students attempted the PRAXIS II - Music Content and Instruction exam.
+13 students (46%) passed on the first attempt.
 Therefore, the target was not met.